Philippines Vegan Recipes

 Just as in the other Southeast Asian countries, a typical Pinoy meal often consists of white rice eaten with a variety of dishes, all of which taste better when consumed together with family and friends.

 Filipinos are really meat lovers.
-But for health reason and other concerns I specialized my website on a vegan Philippine recipes.So tara na, kain na tayo!
+But for health reason and other concerns I specialized my website on a vegetarian and vegan Philippine recipes.So tara na, kain na tayo!